jbarroso/clean-code/README.md

 *void monad(String... args); void dyad(String name, String... args); void triad(String name, int count, String... args)*

 ## Verbs and Keywords
-We can encode the name of the arguments into the funcion name:
+We can encode the name of the arguments into the function name:
 *assertEquals => assertExpectedEqualsActual*

 And we can do more meaning to the argument: